The History of Pageants: 1960s

-The first international pageant for children is staged in Miami, Florida -- "Little Miss Universe.”
+The first international pageant for children is staged in Miami, Florida — “Little Miss Universe.”
 The contest is discontinued in 1966.

 The “Little Miss America Pageant” contest is started in New Jersey, affiliated with Palisades Amusement Park.

 The Miss USA and Miss Universe pageants continue in Miami Beach, Florida, where Marlene Schmidt, Miss Germany, is crowned Miss Universe 1961, and Sharon Brown, Miss Louisiana (far right), is crowned Miss USA.
 Miss USA places 5th in Miss Universe.
 Germany has not won a Miss Universe title since.

 The Miss Teenage America Pageant is founded as a program to honor young women’s achievement and judges contestants’ grades and achievement.
 The scholarship pageant has no swimsuit competition.
 Diane Cox, of Virginia, beats out 95 contestants for the national title.
 CBS acquires the rights to televise the event.

 By happenstance, Nancy Fleming, Miss America 1961, is visiting the hometown of astronaut, Alan Shepard, on the day he becomes the first American in space.
 She is invited to watch the historic and dangerous Freedom 7 space launch with Shepard’s nervous parents.

 Miss Haiti 1962 becomes the first black woman to make the semi-finals at the Miss Universe Pageant. |

-Almost half a century down the pageant timeline, toddlers everywhere will be watching Eden Wood in a hit TV show called Toddlers & Tiaras on “reality TV" -- sometimes on an unfathomable gadget called a tablet… but this is the early 1960s, and children’s pageants are only beginning to sprout up -- as a surprisingly prim-and-proper creation intended to help adorable little girls in party dresses develop confidence on-stage.
+Almost half a century down the pageant timeline, toddlers everywhere will be watching Eden Wood in a hit TV show called Toddlers & Tiaras on “reality TV” — sometimes on an unfathomable gadget called a tablet… but this is the early 1960s, and children’s pageants are only beginning to sprout up — as a surprisingly prim-and-proper creation intended to help adorable little girls in party dresses develop confidence on-stage.

 In 1962, Marge Hannaman founds a children’s pageant which she titles the Our Little Miss Pageant, “the first of its kind in children’s pageantry”.
-An eventual nominee for the Basketball Hall of Fame as an “All American Red Head”, Hannaman creates the wholesome Our Little Miss scholarship pageant “to promote an outlet for young girls to have a way to better their social, business and personal speaking skills to enable them to grow in the business ‘man’s’ world.”
+An eventual nominee for the Basketball Hall of Fame as an “All American Red Head”, Hannaman creates the wholesome Our Little Miss scholarship pageant “to promote an outlet for young girls to have a way to better their social, business and personal speaking skills to | enable | them to grow in the business ‘man’s’ world.”

 The first World’s Our Little Miss Pageant is held at the Roosevelt Hotel in New Orleans, Louisiana and offers two divisions, Our Little Miss and Miss LaPetite.
 The first winner is Debbie Smith from Baton Rouge, Louisiana.

 Diane Sawyer wins the 1963 America’s Junior Miss title, representing Kentucky.
-The daughter of a prominent judge (deceased), Diane is an über serious student who is seems like a perfect fit for the straight-laced Junior Miss program -- where high school-aged contestants are judged on their academic record and swimsuits are replaced by a perky “physical
+The daughter of a prominent judge (deceased), Diane is an über serious student who is seems like a perfect fit for the straight-laced Junior Miss program — where high school-aged contestants are judged on their academic record and swimsuits are replaced by a perky “physical

 Interestingly, Sawyer initially strikes several judges as too serious to serve as a teen titleholder… until nearsighted Diane walks headfirst into a metal post in front of the judges during rehearsals and dissolves into laughter.
 Charmed by Sawyer’s silly side, the judges change their votes in her favor and name her America’s Junior Miss 1963.